 - 1012, 1112.
 Mustang Marching Band.
-Experience in preparation and performance of music for field performances.
-May be taken for large-ensemble credit by majors. - 1013, 1113.
+Preparation and performance of music for field performances. - 1013, 1113.
 Meadows Chorale.
-A select mixed ensemble open to all students by audition.
-Spring term participants in the ensemble will be required to attend an additional 50-minute rehearsal weekly to prepare for a combined choral-orchestra concert. - 1014, 1114.
+This mixed choir features the most advanced vocal talent in the University.
+Meadows Chorale is open to all undergraduate and graduate students, regardless of major.
+Auditions are held at the beginning of the fall term. - 1014, 1114.
 Concert Choir.
-A choral organization open to all students by audition.
-Non-music majors are encouraged to participate.
-Placement hearings will be held at the beginning of each term.
-Spring term participants in the ensemble will be required to attend an additional 50-minute rehearsal weekly to prepare for a combined choral-orchestra concert. - 1018, 1118.
+This large, mixed ensemble performs a variety of choral repertoire and is open to all students through audition.
+Auditions are held at the beginning of every term. - 1017, 1117.
+SMU Symphony Band.
+Open to all students, including music majors, non-music majors and community members.
+This ensemble provides a concert band experience, exploring band music ranging from transcriptions to original works.
+Does not meet the large-ensemble requirement for music majors.
+Prerequisite: Audition or permission of instructor. - 1018, 1118.
 Meadows Symphony Orchestra.
-The Symphony is a large orchestra that performs major repertoire.
-Nonmajors who want an orchestral performance experience are invited to audition - 1019, 1119.
+The Meadows Symphony Orchestra is a large orchestra that performs major repertoire.
+Non-music majors who want an orchestral performance experience are invited to audition.

+1019, 1119.
 Meadows Wind Ensemble.
-The Wind Ensemble is open to all students on an audition selection basis.
+The Meadows Wind Ensemble is open to all students on an audition selection basis.
 Although the majority of the membership is composed of students who are majoring or minoring in music, any University student may audition.
-The Wind Ensemble performs a wide variety of literature that encompasses both the symphonic band and wind orchestra idioms. - 1076, 1176.
+The Meadows Wind Ensemble performs a wide variety of literature that encompasses both the symphonic band and wind orchestra idioms.

+1076, 1176.
 Choral Union.
-A large mixed ensemble open to students, faculty, staff and the greater SMU community.
+A large, mixed ensemble open to students, faculty staff and the greater SMU community.
 Repertoire includes major works with orchestra.
 Does not satisfy the vocal or large-ensemble requirement for voice majors or concentrations.
 Prerequisite: Permission of instructor.

 4050, 4150.
 Meadows Opera Ensemble.
 Musical preparation, rehearsal and performance of one-act operas, opera excerpts and/or a complete role.
 Eligibility, by audition, for the annual main stage production.
 Dramatic coaching and role study.
 Meets concurrently with Meadows Opera Workshop.
 Spring term participants in the ensemble will be required to attend an additional 50-minute rehearsal weekly to prepare for a combined choral-orchestra concert.
-For Senior Voice Performance and second year Master of Music Voice Performance majors only.
-Prerequisite: Two terms of Opera Workshop or equivalent previous experience.
+For senior voice performance and second-year M.M. in voice performance majors only.
+Prerequisites: Two terms of Opera Workshop or equivalent previous experience.